beaconsproject/disturbance_explorer/docs/buffer_guide.md

 #### Generate undisturbed areas

 To create the undisturbed and disturbed area maps, click on **Generate undisturbed areas** buttom.
-When the App is done creating the maps, two new layers will appear in the map: (1) "disturbed" layer comprised of buffered disturbances and
+When the app is done creating the maps, two new layers will appear in the map: (1) "disturbed" layer comprised of buffered disturbances and
 (2) "undisturbed" layer which shows all regions within the study region that are not intersected by the disturbed areas.

 #### View statistics